-- 1. C. Labour turnover rate
+- 1. B. Labour turnover rate

-- 2. A. Profitability
+- 2. D. Profitability position

-- 3. D. Current test
+- 3. A. Current test

 - 4. B. Ability to pay its short term debts

-- 5. A. Profitability
+- 5. D. Profitability position

 - 6. A. 40%

 - 7. D. Return on capital employed

 - 8. A. 45%

 - 9. A. Firm A as its ROCE is 45% compared to Firm B's ROCE ratio of less than 42%

-- 10. D. 2.5:1
+- 10. C. 2.5:1

-- 11. A. Shareholders' funds plus long-term liabilities
+- 11. D. Shareholders' funds plus long-term liabilities

-- 12. B. Current ratio
+- 12. D. The current ratio

-- 13. A. Quick ratio
+- 13. D. Quick ratio

-- 14. C. Has the firm's market share improved?
+- 14. B. Has the firm's market share improved?

-- 15. C. Calculating the value of net profit over time
+- 15. C. To calculate the value of net profit over time

-Unit 3.6 Efficiency ratio analysis (HL Only)
+Unit 3.6 Efficiency ratio analysis [HL Only]

-True / False
+True/False

-a.
+a. Т

+b. Т

+c.
 T

-b.
-T

-c.
+d.
 F

-d.
+e.
 T

-e.
-F

 f.
-T

-g.
 F

+g. Т

 h.
-T
+F

-i.
-T
+i. Т

 j.
 T

 k.
 T

+I. Т

 - a.
 A higher creditor days ratio means that the business has preferential credit terms, i.e. it has a longer period in order to pay its suppliers or creditors.
 Hence, a high ratio should improve the cash flow position (liquidity) of the business. - b.
-Generally, the greater the stock turnover rate the better it is for the business as they are more efficient in replacing their stocks (due to higher sales) - c.
+Generally, the greater the stock turnover rate the better it is for the business as they are more efficient in replacing their stocks (due to higher sales). - c.
 Generally, lower gearing is preferred as this reduces the risks of loan capital financing, especially during times when interest rates are on an upwards trend.
 However, the optimal level of gearing for a firm will depend on its level of affordability; most firms will need to rely on external finance for growth and expansion. - d.
 A low debtor days ratio means that customers pay earlier, thereby speeding up the firm's working capital cycle.
 However, too low a debtor days ratio means that some customers might look elsewhere for a better deal from other suppliers. - e.
 Gearing requires the use of loans and other external sources of finance to fund business expansion, thereby possibly leading to long term profits; high gearing can affordable to profitable firms, especially in a climate of low interest rates and high market growth. - f.
 JJ's gearing ratio = $(\$0.1\text{m} + \$0.35\text{m}) \div \$1\text{m} = 45\%$ , whilst LL's gearing ratio is $(\$0.15\text{m} + \$0.28\text{m}) \div \$1.1\text{m} = 39.1\%$ .
 Therefore, JJ Clothing Ltd faces higher debt financing costs and is more vulnerable to changes in interest rates. - g.
 During a recession, when real disposable incomes fall, trading becomes difficult.
 Thus, cash inflows tend to fall.
 However, highly geared firms still have to pay back their loans (a cash outflow), and hence the net effect is less favourable (there is less of an impact if the loan is on a variable rate contract, but cash inflows will still be lower during an economic downturn).